Product Management for Health and Nutrition

 Increase the number of new health & nutrition products and services

-Co-developed products for good health and well-being (Private Brands Only)
+Research and development of products for good health and well-being

 Food